inwinstack/cloudlet-dashboard/README.md

 $ sudo service apache2 restart
 ```

-If your finished, you can open the OpenStack Dashboard and see the Cloudlet add to Dashboard.
+If you're finished, you can open the OpenStack Dashboard and see the Cloudlet panel added to the Dashboard.